2018–19 Real Madrid CF season: February

 On 3 February, Madrid won 3–0 against Alavés after goals from Benzema, Vinicius and Mariano.
 The first leg of the Copa del Rey semi-finals against Barcelona on 6 February ended with a 1–1 draw after Vázquez initially gave Madrid the lead.
 Three days later, Real won the derby against Atlético 3–1 after goals from Casemiro, Ramos and Bale to move up to the second place.
 In the first leg of the Champions League round of 16 against AFC Ajax on 13 February, Madrid came away with a 2–1 victory, with Benzema and Asensio scoring the goals.
 Four days later, Girona defeated Madrid with a score of 2–1, with the lone goal coming from Casemiro.
 The result meant Atlético had again overtaken Real for the second place.
 A 2–1 victory over Levante was recorded on 24 February, after goals from Benzema and Bale, both being penalties.
 Three days later, Madrid was knocked out of the Copa del Rey by Barcelona after a 0–3 second leg defeat, resulting in a 1–4 aggregate loss.

 March

 The league Clásico took place on 2 March and was lost 0–1.
-Three days later, Madrid suffered a 1–4 home defeat in the return leg of the Champions League round of 16 against Ajax and was eliminated 3–5 on aggregate.
+Three days later, Madrid suffered a 1–4 home defeat in the return leg of the Champions League round of 16 against Ajax and was eliminated 3–5 on aggregate to end their 3–year European reign.
 On 10 March, the game against Valladolid was won 4–1 after a brace from Benzema and goals from Varane and Modrić.
 Zidane returned as the head coach the next day while Solari was sacked.
 On 16 March, Celta Vigo was defeated 2–0 with goals from Isco and Bale.
 On the last day of the month, goals from Isco, Ceballos and a late one from Benzema secured Madrid three points in a 3–2 win over Huesca.